chef/chef-web-docs/content/deprecations_custom_resource_cleanups.md

 +++

-We are continuously improving and streamlining the way custom resources work in Chef, to make it easier for cookbook authors and Chef developers to build resources.
+We're continuously improving and streamlining the way custom resources work in Chef, to make it easier for cookbook authors and Chef developers to build resources.